Qingyuan-Jiang/Qingyuan-Jiang.github.io/_pages/about.md

 I'm a Ph.D. student from Computer Science Department, University of Minnesota, advised by [Volkan Isler](https://www-users.cse.umn.edu/~isler/).
 Previously I graduated from Mechanical Engineering Department, Tsinghua University.

 My general research area focus on the perception-oriented robot motion/view planning, using the tools such as generative models, reinforcement learning, etc.
+More specifically I solve human-involved robotics problem, such as following a human in the front with a robot, by predicting it's motion/poses, or planning views for 3D reconstruct a dynamic human in high fidelity.
+Please refer to the projects below.